 Christmas is one of those marmite events, you either love it or hate it!
 Now I am a huge Christmas fan, but I do understand the stress that the season can bring.
-You can feel pulled in all directions with family members all wanting to see you and the media telling you how your Christmas should be, it can be a real struggle.
+You can feel pulled in all directions with family members all wanting to see you and social media telling you how your Christmas should be, it can be a real struggle.
 The thing is, it is your Christmas so it should be on your terms.

 Putting yourself first